KissKissBankBank/kitten/KARL_CHANGELOG.md

 ## [unreleased]

-- Feature: Add a `CartRewardCard` example without close animation.
+- Feature: Add a `CartRewardCard` example with all close events.

 ## [21.1.0] - 2018-07-19